dramamine/leftovers-again/README.md

     + Implement reflect
     + Implement gravity & foresight
     + See if any of these things even happen in random battles...
-- respond to 'cant' messages by logging an error
++ respond to 'cant' messages by logging an error
-- implement 'oppponents' spawning from main
+- implement multiple 'oppponents' spawning from main
-- remove or hide www code
++ remove or hide www code
 - change logging to use timestamps
 - fix the elitefour bots to use package.json
 - stuff breaks when you don't obey the one-per-species rule. ex. reserve doesn't have enough entries, active is sometimes unset.
-- cant probably shouldn't error out so hard, since it sometimes happens (like with frz)
++ cant probably shouldn't error out so hard, since it sometimes happens (like with frz)
 - "accepts" always becomes ALL in bot generator
 - document reporters and how they're used